 Disney’s Riviera Resort has wonderful options for food, and maybe one of the best places for a breakfast pastry.
 The offerings range from quick-serve to signature dining.
 For a quick bite, you can check out either Primo Piatto or Le Petit Cafe, which is quickly becoming our favorite spot for a coffee and pasty.

 The resort offers one sit-down restaurant.
 Below is a breakdown of the restaurant:

 - Topolino’s Terrace – Located on top of the resort is Disney’s newest signature restaurant.
 With breath-taking views of both Hollywood Studios and Epcot, the restaurant offers breakfast and dinner.
-At breakfast you can dine with Mickey and friends in one of the best character dining options on property.
-Come nighttime the restaurants transitions into a Italian inspired restaurant where everything is made from scratch.
+At breakfast, you can dine with Mickey and friends in one of the best character dining options on property.
+Come nighttime the restaurant’s transition into an Italian inspired restaurant where everything is made from scratch.
 Expect a full DVC Duo review coming soon.

 Beyond the restaurant, Disney’s Riviera Resort has one of the more fun lounges at Walt Disney World.
-Serving as both the pool bar and lounge, Bar Riva is the boushy pool bar you’ve been looking for.
-Serving up a variety of classic cocktail and snacks it the perfect place to relax and take a break from the parks.
+Serving as both the pool bar and lounge, Bar Riva is the Boushie pool bar you’ve been looking for.
+Serving up a variety of classic cocktail and snacks it’s the perfect place to relax and take a break from the parks.